Develogenics/Achilles-Ebikes/README.md

 <h2 align="center">Color scheme</h2>

 The site uses consistent dark and light backgrounds for containers and fonts.
-It was kept simple in this project as the bootstrap standard light and dark contrast pass the contrast checker. the colors used in contrast for the main text and text backgrounds were bootstrap dark # 161C2D and bootstrap light # F1F4F8 in places the scheme was reversed like in the navbar.
-The site also had a background behind all text that was in jumbotron containers using boostrap, teh color used for this was #002349
+It was kept simple in this project as the bootstrap standard light and dark contrast pass the contrast checker. the colors used in contrast for the main text and text backgrounds were bootstrap dark #161C2D and bootstrap light #F1F4F8 in places the scheme was reversed like in the navbar.
+The site also had a background behind all text that was in jumbotron containers using boostrap, the color used for this was #002349

 <h2 align="center">Validation</h2>